In the shadow of the Giant

 Minnesota-Ontario border, so you'll lose an hour.
 Be sure to have a passport,

 passport card or enhanced driver's license, if you're from Minnesota, Michigan or other states that issue them.

 If you're bringing a child not your own, you must have notarized permission from parents.
-If you're bringing a pet, you need vaccination records.
-For complete information, check travel.state.gov.
+If you're bringing a pet, you need vaccination records (pit-bull breeds are no allowed).
+For complete information, check the State Department Canada page.